hdk5/hdk5.github.io/index.md

 ## About me

-I am a weeb code monkey from somewhere in Russia.
+Weeb-developer from Russia.

-I love Python and C++ (the one with smart pointers), like Java, Kotlin, C#, JavaScript (the modern one), and don't like HTML and CSS.

-Also, I am in love with some imaginary dragon girl from anime.
+I am in love with some imaginary dragon girl from anime.
 She is nice and whatever.

 ## Social and other links